geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 ##### **Geohot or Chenyu** [[00:16:45](https://www.youtube.com/watch?v=nNXwJ320Dww&t=1005)]
 Yeah, I mean, it would be great if we could like debug FuseOptim.
 I mean, that's kind of a first use case of it, like figure out why FuseOptim is using more memory than not FuseOptim.
-And so that's Lama inference.
+And so that's LLaMA inference.
 How is it working on BERT training?

 ##### **Qazalin** [[00:17:06](https://www.youtube.com/watch?v=nNXwJ320Dww&t=1026)]